 Hello all,

-As per the "employee" definition in ESI Act:
+As per the "employee" definition in the ESI Act:

-My question is, suppose a school hires a contractor for white wash.
-So, whether the workers employed by the contractor are employees for the school as per ESI Act above definition, and do they need to deduct ESI contribution from the payment to the contractor, if the contractor is not registered under the Act?.
+My question is, suppose a school hires a contractor for whitewashing.
+Are the workers employed by the contractor considered employees of the school according to the ESI Act definition above?
+Additionally, do they need to deduct ESI contributions from the payment to the contractor if the contractor is not registered under the Act?

 Please explain in simple language.